 “I always try to explore experiential learning activities in my courses,” says Suzi Lima, assistant professor in the Department Linguistics and supervisor of the research trip.
 “I want to put students in a central role as researchers and as independent thinkers.”

 Along with their Brazilian hosts and collaborators from the State University of Roraima (UERR), Lima and her students conducted “elicitation sessions” — one-on-one meetings between a researcher and an Indigenous language consultant in which a particular aspect of the language is demonstrated and discussed.
-An elicitation session can consist of anything from translating a simple list of nouns to unraveling more complex linguistic concepts.
+An elicitation session can consist of anything from translating a simple list of nouns to unravelling more complex linguistic concepts.

 The three students on the trip were each assigned one Brazilian Indigenous language — Macuxi, Ye’kwana and Taurepang.